slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 If you ask them why did they asked you for an interview, they will describe your strengths.

 <!--
+Jobs are like clothes.
+There is no "wrong job".
+There are jobs which fit now, and all other jobs.

 From the point of view of a noob.
 I might be completely wrong:
 - Tech marketability is important WHEN you are below average (my case).
 Otherwise any technology will grant you a job: if you know how to program, all languages are easy to pick.
 In my case, I'm still between React and Vue.
 While I prefer Vue, all jobs ask for React.